It has been some time since I’ve had the funds or the time really to do much of anything in the modelling realm.

 - The stirrups on the car ends are OK, but I can do better using brass wire, brass strip or as shown in the image above good old-fashioned staples (which have proven to look great but will need to be drilled, glued and then have NBW castings glued through them and into the body to stay on – every one of them has been knocked off – even with careful handling and using the best super glue)

 - Updated Kadee knuckle couplers (I prefer the #58 which have a much finer head casting).
 From these I’ll be removing the magnetic glad hand as I do all of my uncoupling with a skewer, and because I’ll be adding air hoses and glad hands (these magnetic units which look really great as you can see in the YouTube video below.
 They are now available from P.W.R.S. at: http://www.pacific-western-rail.com)

 Remember how I said no plan survives first contact?

-The coupler box used on the model is wider that the actual one used on the real car, but again, this is between the cars during normal operation and really, I just don’t think it matters.
+The coupler box used on the model is wider that the real one used on the real car, but again, this is between the cars during normal operation and really, I just don’t think it matters.
 I’ll live with it.

-In part 2 I’ll provide a historical context to the build, and then in part 3 I’ll move on to reworking the basic car into something much better for your railroad, and mine.
+In part 2 I’ll provide a historical context to the build, and then in part 3 I’ll move on to reworking the basic car into something better for your railroad, and mine.